Poster Girl (album)

 Poster Girl is the third studio album by Swedish singer and songwriter Zara Larsson.
 It was released internationally on 5 March 2021 by TEN Music Group and Epic Records.
 Recording sessions for the album began in 2018 and continued during the COVID-19 pandemic.
-A version of the album subtitled Summer Edition was released on 21 May 2021, and contains six additional recordings.
+Poster Girl is primarily a Scandipop, pop and dance record with elements of 80s synth-pop and disco.

-The album was supported by the release of four singles; "Ruin My Life", "Love Me Land", "Wow" and "Talk About Love", the latter featuring guest vocals from Young Thug.
-It also includes the promotional single "Look What You've Done".
+Poster Girl was supported by the release of five singles; "Ruin My Life", "Love Me Land", "Wow", "Talk About Love" and "Look What You've Done".
 The album received generally positive reviews from music critics upon its release, with critics mainly complimenting its production.
-Musically, Poster Girl is primarily a Scandipop, pop and dance record with elements of 80s synth-pop and disco.

 Commercially, the album debuted at number three on the Swedish Albums Chart, twelve on the UK Albums Chart, and reached the top twenty in several nations.
 Larsson embarked on the Poster Girl Tour in November 2021 to promote the album.
+A version of the album subtitled Summer Edition was released on 21 May 2021, and contains six additional recordings.

 Composition

-The album was described as a "dance record from start to finish, fast-paced and symphonic" with no ballads and "'80s synths and R&B-influenced production".
-Its lyrical content "explore[s] the best and worst parts of pop music's bread and butter: love".
-Also rooted in Scandipop and pop, it was additionally described as "both a break-up album and a loved-up celebration of a new romance", as well as "weaving themes of unrequited devotion and sobering flits of romantic toxicity into near scientifically engineered pop songs".
+Poster Girl is a Scandipop, pop, and dance record without ballads, incorporating a production influenced by 1980s synths and R&B. Its lyrical content "explore[s] the best and worst parts of pop music's bread and butter: love".
+It was additionally described as "both a break-up album and a loved-up celebration of a new romance", as well as "weaving themes of unrequited devotion and sobering flits of romantic toxicity into near scientifically engineered pop songs".